CitrineInformatics/citrine-python/docs/source/workflows/data_sources.rst

 Each FileLink references an explicit version of the CSV file.
 Uploading a new file with the same name will produce a new version of the file with a new FileLink.

-The columns in the CSV are extracted and parsed by a mapping of column header names to descriptors.
+The columns in the CSV are extracted and parsed by a mapping of column header names to user-created descriptors.
 Columns in the CSV that are not mapped with a descriptor are ignored.

 Assume that a file data.csv exists with the following contents: